 But if you’ve mixed ports and you connect to a SATA 1 port or SATA 2 port, then you’ll get one-fourth or half of the SATA 3’s speed accordingly.

-This is because the SATA 1 port is able to transfer maximum of 1.5 Gb/s and the SATA 2 port can transfer 3 Gb/s at its best.
+This is because the SATA 1 port is able to transfer a maximum of 1.5 Gb/s and the SATA 2 port can transfer 3 Gb/s at its best.
 Basically, this is where it does matter.

 Therefore, if you’ve got a SATA 3 drive, then you should connect it to a SATA 3 connector.
 That’s how you can achieve the top 6 Gb/s speed.

-But if you use SATA 2 port instead of SATA 3, then you can’t get the full advantage of the drive.
+But if you use a SATA 2 port instead of SATA 3, then you can’t get the full advantage of the drive.

 So, now you may realize that the motherboard’s model and SATA port version are very important when you get to use SATA ports.